hozlucas28/C-Practical-Work-2024/README.md

 > [!IMPORTANT]
 > All arguments (except for `--dashboard-rows`, `--dashboard-cols`, and `--initial-state-file`) will be requested via the console if not defined or accepted.
 Additionally, the `--pattern` parameter will be ignored if a valid `--initial-state-file` is provided.

+> [!WARNING]
+> The content of the file targeted by the `--initial-state-file` parameter must follow a specific format, as seen in the file [initial-state.csv](./src/statics/initial-state.csv).

 ### Known issues

 | Issue                                                       | Solution                                                                                                                                                                                                                                                                                                                                                                                                         |